Corona Data Scraper pulls COVID-19 Coronavirus case data from verified sources, finds the corresponding GeoJSON features, and adds population data.

 First, please have a look at our example format.

 As the data itself is most important, please publish cumulative counts for cases, deaths, hospitalized, discharged, recovered, and total tests administered.
+If you cannot publish in JSON or CSV, at a minimum, please include a HTML <table>

 with one row per locality at the most granular level you have.